GoogleCloudPlatform/prometheus-engine/doc/api.md

 ## PodMonitoring

-PodMonitoring defines monitoring for a set of pods.
+PodMonitoring defines monitoring for a set of pods, scoped to pods within the PodMonitoring's namespace.

 <em>appears in: [PodMonitoringList](#podmonitoringlist)</em>